lental/TeamBuilding/2016/README.md

 ## Make the effort to know the skills and drawbacks of every single person you know

-One of the most important traits is being able to determine what your peers do well (so you can learn from them) and what they do poorly (so you can make sure you don't do that either)
+IMHO, one of my most important traits is being able to determine what your peers do well (so you can learn from them) and what they do poorly (so you can make sure you don't do the same thing).
+Instead of just having a self-feedback loop, train your dataset with as many streams of input as possible.

-## Have an future goal in mind
+## Have a future goal in mind

 The question "Where do you see yourself in 5 years" seems cliche, but the whole point of it is to make sure you are working towards something.
 You're not supposed to be particuarly specific, but to at least have a target for you to hit.